stanford-crfm/levanter/docs/LoRA.md

 more than 6.7B parameters in the base model for a reduction of about 99.7% in parameters.

-This parameter savings also means that training requires much less memory: we can fit LoRA finetuning onto a much smaller GPU than we could fit a full finetuning, because we don't need to store optimizer states for the base model parameters, and the model parameters themselves can be stored at reduced (compute) precision.
+This parameter savings also means that training requires much less memory: we can fit LoRA finetuning onto a much smaller GPU than we could fit full finetuning, because we don't need to store optimizer states for the base model parameters, and the model parameters themselves can be stored at reduced (compute) precision.
 For example, full fine-tuning a 7B model would typically require 80GB just to store the model and optimizer states (at full precision), but with LoRA we can easily fit training onto a single 40GB A100.